qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 The child layer can also be used in the :ref:`select_by_value` tool in order to select features of the parent layer based on attributes of their children.

-As an example, the :ref:`figure_select_by_value` selects all the regions where the altitude of the airports is greater than 500 meters above sea level.
+In :ref:`figure_select_by_value`, all the regions where the mean altitude of the airports is greater than 500 meters above sea level are selected.

 Many different aggregation functions are available in the form: